Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Introduction

-This work addresses the aforementioned questions in the context of binary classification under various group fairness notions.
-Unlike existing studies, we focus primarily on the interplay between finite-sample and distribution-free fairness constraints and excess risks, in both group-blind and group-aware settings, depending on whether sensitive attributes are accessible during the decision-making time.

-For various group fairness notions, we present a comprehensive and general framework that includes: (1) deriving the Bayes optimal fair classifier, (2) constructing classifiers with distribution-free and finite-sample fairness guarantees using a novel post-processing algorithm, and (3) analyzing the excess risk of the resulting classifiers.
-Additionally, for binary sensitive attributes, we establish a minimax lower bound for the excess risk, confirming the minimax optimality of our proposed framework up to logarithmic factors.
-This analysis provides insights into the inherent trade-offs involved in achieving fairness: first, the optimal excess risk explicitly quantifies the trade-off between fairness and accuracy, highlighting an inevitable cost in excess risk when enforcing distribution-free and finite-sample fairness; second, a comparison of group-aware and group-blind excess risks reveals an unavoidable cost of group-blindness, primarily due to errors in predicting the sensitive attribute.
-This indicates that group-blindness can harm prediction accuracy as it requires identifying the unobserved groups.
-Notably, when the fairness constraint is excessively stringent, the group-blind excess risk may approach a constant, making it impossible to guarantee any meaningful prediction performance in the group-blind setting.
-In addition, we note that in establishing the minimax lower bound, we encounter a technical challenge due to the failure of the triangle inequality, rendering standard tools such as Le Cam's method, Fano's lemma, and Assouad's lemma inapplicable.
-To overcome this, we develop a novel proof technique to establish the tight bounds, which is of independent interest.
+Motivated by these challenges, we study binary classification under various group fairness notions in both group-aware and group-blind scenarios.
+We develop a unified framework that (1) derives the Bayes optimal fair classifier, (2) constructs a post-processing procedure that can be applied to arbitrary black-box models and yields classifiers with finite-sample, distribution-free fairness guarantees, an important feature for modern AI systems which are often complex and opaque, and (3) analyzes their excess risk.
+For binary sensitive attributes, we establish minimax excess risk lower bounds, showing that our framework is minimax optimal up to logarithmic factors.
+This analysis elucidates key fairness–accuracy trade-offs: the optimal excess risk quantifies the inevitable cost of enforcing finite-sample fairness, while comparisons between group-aware and group-blind settings reveal the cost of group-blindness due to errors in predicting unobserved sensitive attributes.
+When fairness constraints are overly stringent, the group-blind excess risk may approach a constant, precluding meaningful predictive performance.
+Finally, since the triangle inequality fails in our setting, standard tools such as Le Cam’s method, Fano’s lemma, and Assouad’s lemma become inapplicable; we thus develop a new proof technique to obtain tight minimax bounds, which may be of independent interest.